-An examination of the groundwater production data demonstrates that economic conditions and annual precipitation and temperature likely play large roles in determining water demand in any given year.
-The gradual increase in water production in the region over the past three years can be explained in large measure by a gradually recovering economy, which causes higher water use.
+An examination of the groundwater production data demonstrates that economic conditions and annual precipitation and temperature play large roles in determining water demand in any given year.
+The gradual increase in water production in the region over the past four years can be explained in large measure by a gradually recovering economy, which causes higher water use.
 Per capita reductions in water use in homes over the previous three years could be explained either by cutbacks due to economic conditions during that time, reduced usage due to higher water rates, or water conservation efforts on the part of local residents.
-A detailed study would have to be performed to determine the specific impacts of these issues on the reduction in water demand over the past three years.
-In the case of the Cabazon Water District, an aggressive effort to fix leaks in its distribution system led to a large reduction in extractions from 2010 to 2012.
+A detailed study would have to be performed to determine the specific impacts of these issues on the reduction in water demand during that three year period.

 The reduction in production due to decreased water demand from 2008 to 2010 points out a major issue within the water industry.
 As water demand falls, water sales revenues fall, making it difficult for public water agencies (and private ones, for that matter) to meet financial obligations.
 Most of their costs (primarily labor) are fixed and do not decrease when water demand falls.
 These agencies have to make up for these lost revenues in other ways, either by changing their rate structures, by increasing water rates, by reducing their costs, or by drawing from reserves.
+Over the past several years, water districts throughout California have gradually begun implementing tiered rate structures, which charge a higher rate for more water use.

-As noted above, while overall extractions increased only 2.5% in 2013, extractions from the Beaumont Basin increased 13%.
+As noted above, while overall extractions increased only 1.2% in 2013, extractions from the Beaumont Basin increased nearly 11%.
 Three large retail water agencies have numerous wells in the Beaumont Basin, and their production increased significantly, as mentioned previously.
 This is likely explained by two factors.
 The first is the gradually improving economy.
-The second is the fact that 2013 was an extremely dry year locally, and some groundwater basins did not have high yields.
-This is particularly true of Baiming Canyon and Edgar Canyon, which depend largely on local runoff.
-With these sources greatly reduced in 2013, the City of Banning and the Beaumont Cherry Valley Water District pumped more from their wells in the Beaumont Basin, where they had been storing imported water for years.
+The second, as mentioned previously, is the fact that during droughts, smaller groundwater basins yield less water, thus placing more pressure on larger basins.
+This is particularly true of Banning Canyon and Edgar Canyon, which depend largely on local runoff.
+With these sources greatly reduced in 2014, the City of Banning and the Beaumont Cherry Valley Water District pumped more from their wells in the Beaumont Basin, where they had been storing imported water for years.
 Thus, local hydrologic conditions, while not having a significant impact on overall extractions, did impact which basins were used to meet local water demands.